List of legends in the Quran: Dispute over origins

 Muslims (such as Muhittin Akgul writing in Islamicity) do not deny that some stories found in the Quran are from "ancient nations", but insist they are not mythology but "factual", and were not taught to Muhammad by Jews or Christians in his region, but revealed by God and provided to humanity as guidance and "deterrents".

 Jewish legends

 Cain and Abel

-Some narratives appear to reflect Jewish Midrash Tanhuma legends, like the narrative of Cain learning to bury the body of Abel in Surah 5:31.
-Surah 5:32, when discussing the legal and moral applications to the story of Cain and Abel, is similar to what is found in the Jewish Mishnah tradition:
+Some narratives appear to reflect Jewish Tanhuma legends, like the narrative of Cain learning to bury the body of Abel in Sura al-Ma'ida (5:31).
+Surah 5:32, when discussing the legal and moral applications to the story of Cain and Abel, is similar to what is found in the Tanhuma tradition.

-Jerusalem Talmud, Sanhedrin 4:1 (22a): Whoever destroys a soul, it is considered as if he destroyed an entire world.
-And whoever saves a life, it is considered as if he saved an entire world."